-Sometimes it’s good to have extra durable tableware that can take rough treatment.
+Sometimes it’s good to have extra tableware that can serve any occasion.
 That’s why we have developed TALRIKA and HEROISK – two tableware series designed for everyday meals and picnics in the park.
 They’re made of renewable plastic from corn which is a more sustainable option than plastic from sources like fossil oil.
-Read More

 Just like all IKEA products, TALRIKA and HEROISK have been tested to meet the highest quality and safety standards.

 “We use materials and production methods that need a minimum amount of chemicals.
 Ideally none at all,” says Erik Ljungblad, who works at IKEA of Sweden and is an expert on plastic.